joshbegley/nyt-latest/README.md

 **Chinese Miners Pulled to Surface 2 Weeks After Underground Explosion**\
-`Rescuers have made contact with one group of 10 miners trapped 2,000 feet below ground in the blast.
+`At least 11 miners who were trapped 2,000 feet below ground in the blast have been rescued.
 Others are still missing.`\
 https://nytimes.com/2021/01/24/world/asia/china-mine-disaster-explosion-rescue.html?searchResultPosition=1

 **University of Michigan suspends athletic activities after finding multiple cases of the British-affiliated variant.**\